WilliamOdinson/Gastronome/load_tests/README.md

 ## 4  Cleaning Up Test Users After Load Tests

 Running the `UserTasks` in Locust will automatically register a set of dummy accounts to verify the robustness of the registration endpoint.
-These test accounts are logged in `registered_emails.log` at the project root (next to `manage.py`).
+These test accounts are logged in `logs/registered_emails.log` at the project root (next to `manage.py`).
 Once your load test finishes, remove all of these accounts by executing:

 ```bash
 python scripts/cleanup_registered_users.py
 ```

-This cleanup script reads each email from `registered_emails.log` and deletes the matching user records from the database.
+This cleanup script reads each email from `logs/registered_emails.log` and deletes the matching user records from the database.
 To confirm that no test accounts remain, connect to PostgreSQL:

 ```bash
 psql -h localhost -U postgres -d gastronome -p 5432